FelixAburto/Automating-Incident-Response-Tasks-with-Bash/README.md

 ### Training and Awareness
 - Conducting training and raising awareness based on the lessons learned to improve skills and knowledge.

-For this scenario we are going to assume that our incident response team when through all key activities for this phase and that our Incident Response Handling Procedures is now properly updated.
+In this scenario, we will assume that our incident response team went through all key activities for this phase and that our Incident Response Handling Procedures are now properly updated.